jobendik/rift/memory-bank/activeContext.md

 - Event Standardization Implementation Progress:
   - ✅ Enhanced the EventManager with extensive standardization support:
     - Validation for namespace:action pattern in event names
+    - Added support for component-specific events using namespace:id:action pattern
     - Validation for payload structure based on event type
     - Helper methods for creating standardized event payloads:
       - createStateChangeEvent for health, ammo, etc.